mehdy/keepalived-exporter/README.md

 ### Keepalived and Keepalived Exporter on docker

-Volume docker socket (`/var/run/docker.sock`) to Keepalived Exporter cotnainer in the same path and pass the args like as using Keepalived on container
+Volume docker socket (`/var/run/docker.sock`) to Keepalived Exporter container in the same path and pass the args like as using Keepalived on container

 ```bash
 docker pull ghcr.io/cafebazaar/keepalived-exporter